Omnipod Pump

 It makes sure you are really ready to do the insertion.

-Please watch the video of the Loop app screen when pairing a DASH pod to see the full process before pairing your first pod.
-In this video, once the pod starts priming, you may want to skip forward (it takes about a minute to prime).
+Please watch the video of the Loop app screen when pairing a DASH Pod to see the full process before pairing your first Pod.
+In this video, once the Pod starts priming, you may want to skip forward (it takes about a minute to prime).

 Keep Gear Close

-- Make sure the phone (and RileyLink if using one) are close to the pod before you tap Pair Pod
+- Make sure the phone (and RileyLink if using one) are close to the Pod before you tap Pair Pod

-- Do NOT move devices away from the pod until you see the blue check mark and the
+- Do NOT move devices away from the Pod until you see the blue check mark and the

-- Do NOT move devices away from the pod until you see the blue check mark and the
+- Do NOT move devices away from the Pod until you see the blue check mark and the

-button on the phone screen
+Continuebutton on the phone screen

-- Do NOT move devices away from the pod until you see the blue check mark and the
+- Do NOT move devices away from the Pod until you see the blue check mark and the

 The slider looks like the graphic below.
 (The Deactivate Pod slider is red.)
 You place your finger on the dark circular icon and, while keeping your finger in contact with the screen, drag all the way to the other side.
 (The direction depends on the natural direction for your selected language).
-After the drag operation, as soon as you lift your finger off the phone, the cannula insertion command is sent to the pod.
+After the drag operation, as soon as you lift your finger off the phone, the cannula insertion command is sent to the Pod.

-The Screen that says Setup Complete allows you to change the Scheduled Reminder for this pod if you want a different reminder time (including none) from your usual setting.
+The Screen that says Setup Complete allows you to change the Scheduled Reminder for this Pod if you want a different reminder time (including none) from your usual setting.

 Pod Status¶

-portion that is found only for the Omnipod.
+The Pod Status screen is shown in the graphic below.
+The dashed green outline indicates the Device portion that is found only for the Omnipod.
 All other features of the screen are common for Omnipod and Omnipod DASH.
 If your screen looks different, consider updating to version 3.4 or newer.

 Play Beeps¶

-If you want to make sure Loop can talk to your pod, click on the sound icon (highlighted by the red box) in the graphic above.
-If the icon is greyed out - that means Loop is having a communication issue reaching your pod.
+If you want to make sure Loop can talk to your Pod, click on the sound icon (highlighted by the red box) in the graphic above.
+If the icon is greyed out - that means Loop is having a communication issue reaching your Pod.
 Follow the usual Troubleshoot: Pump is Not Responding steps to resolve this problem.

 Other Uses